Westfield World Trade Center: September 11 attacks

 A commonly reported story of eyewitnesses inside the mall at 8:46 a.m.
-EDT, when American Airlines Flight 11 struck the North Tower, is of fireballs fed by flaming jet fuel shooting down the elevator shafts and bursting out of the elevators inside the lobby, with many of the fireballs reaching as far as the mall itself.
+EDT, when American Airlines Flight 11 struck the North Tower, is of fireballs being fed by flaming jet fuel shooting down the elevator shafts and bursting out of the elevators inside the lobby, with many of the fireballs reaching as far as the mall itself.

 As stated in the 9/11 Commission Report:

 The Port Authority's on-site commanding police officer was standing in the concourse when a fireball exploded out of the North Tower lobby, causing him to dive for cover.

 Survivor Allison Summers described the conditions in the mall right after the terrorist attack:

 I had almost reached the [Cortlandt Street] Uptown 1 and 9 station when there was an enormous explosion.
 The building shook.
 I heard people say, 'Oh, no.' Some, not many, were screaming. ...
 I looked ahead past Banana Republic, past Citibank to the plaza outside.
 At that moment, there was a terrifying tidal wave of smoke filling the doorway.
 It began to shoot forward.
 The smoke had this enormous momentum that started to come towards us, as if it had a will of its own.
 We ran.
 We ran together past the Coach store.
 We ran to get out of the path of this enormous wave of smoke.
 It was like we were being chased.
 All the people on the concourse ran.
 We turned right, heading toward the PATH trains.
 As we ran, shop assistants were calling in doorways, 'What happened?
 What happened?'
 But we were running so fast we couldn't answer them and they ran with us.
 Some people were crying; some people were screaming.
 We moved as one body.
 No one pushed and no one shoved.
 We all had the same intention: to get out of the building.

 Shortly after the first impact, water began spraying into the mall from broken pipes or activated sprinkler systems.
 As Erik Ronningen describes:

 I drag my body down through the decimated main lobby [of the North Tower], through a waterfall from the Mall ceiling, and wade the darkened Mall corridor through 75 yards [69 m] of ankle-deep water to Tower Two."

 The mall itself played an important role during the attacks because the people who were evacuating the Twin Towers could not exit outside onto the plaza because of falling debris, so they traveled through the mall, and exited through either 4 or 5 World Trade Center.

 The mall was heavily damaged by the collapse of the two towers and was ultimately demolished following the September 11 attacks.